Olympic Games: International Olympic Committee

 French and English are the official languages of the Olympic Movement.
 The other language used at each Olympic Games is the language of the host country (or languages, if a country has more than one official language apart from French or English).
-Every proclamation (such as the announcement of each country during the parade of nations in the opening ceremony) is spoken in these three (or more) languages, or the main two depending on whether the host country is an English or French speaking country: French is always spoken first, followed by an English translation, and then the dominant language of the host nation (when this is not English or French).
+Every proclamation (such as the announcement of each country during the parade of nations in the opening ceremony) is spoken in these three (or more) languages, or the main two depending on whether the host country is an English or French speaking country.
+These languages were spoken in the traditional order: French is always spoken first, followed by English, and then the dominant language of the host nation (when this is not English or French).

+In March 2025, Kirsty Coventry made history by becoming the first woman and the first African to be elected as President of the IOC.
+Coventry embodies high aspirations, envisioning a future where the Olympics serve as a symbol of global unity, weaving together diverse cultures and nations through athletic excellence.
+Coventry's leadership is set to ensure that every nation has an equal chance to shine on the Olympic stage, separating sports from politics.
+Coventry's plans align with the IOC's broader efforts to strengthen global partnerships, particularly with BRICS nations, while reinforcing its role as a global unifier, promoting peace and development through sports.